VocAddict/AIX-Converter/README.md

 * X - X-SAMPA

 This program is used to convert English text into IPA and X-SAMPA as the output.
-It uses the English-to-IPA git from mphilli: https://github.com/mphilli/English-to-IPA
+It uses the English-to-IPA library from mphilli: https://github.com/mphilli/English-to-IPA

 # Prerequisites

 1. Python 3 must be used with SQL addons enabled for usage of the IPA converter (most binaries should come with this enabled by default)
-2. This package must also be installed for this program to work: https://github.com/mphilli/English-to-IPA Installation of this package can be done with the command: python3 setup.py install
+2. This library must also be installed for this program to work: https://github.com/mphilli/English-to-IPA Installation of this package can be done with the command: python3 setup.py install